Dabigatran as the Anticoagulant of Choice for Treating Acute Myocardial infarction in a Patient with Ectatic Coronary Artery and Thrombus

 A 56-year-old male patient presented with severe, crushing chest pain 4 hours after the onset on 27/12/2018.
 His risk factors were smoking and hypertension.
 Upon physical examination, his heart rate was 60 bpm and arterial blood pressure was 90/60 mmHg.
 Chest and heart examinations revealed nothing unusual.
 The troponin T level was elevated (300ng/L).

 His initial electrocardiogram (ECG) showed ST-segment elevation in leads II, III and AVF in sinus rhythm.
 Patient was transferred to the cardiac catheterization laboratory for primary intervention.
 Emergency coronary angiography showed ectasia of left main artery (LM) along with ectasia of left circumflex and left anterior descending artery with TIMI 1-2 flow only.
-There is also a large ectatic Shepherd’s Crook RCA with total thrombotic occlusion at
+There is also a large ectatic Shepherd’s Crook RCA with total thrombotic occlusion at the mid segment.

 Coronary angiogram showing severe ectasia of left anterior descending (LAD) artery in RAO VIEW